Lodge Cast Iron NZ Buying Guide

 Budget matters most?
 Classic.
 Performs identically to its premium siblings — just heavier.

-Cook daily & hate heavy pans?
+Cook daily & want a lighter pan?
 Blacklock.
 The 25% weight reduction is genuinely transformative in daily use.

 Delicate cooking & presentation?
 Chef Collection.
 The sloped "wok-ish" sides and ergonomic handle suit precision cooking beautifully.